smiley-maker/GA-Web-Layout-Design/README.md

 # GA-Web-Layout-Design

-Generated web designs using a dynamic genetic algorithm approach.
+In this project, I use integer programming and genetic algorithms to create unique web designs using colored blocks.
+There are numerous guidelines for the genetic algorithm including placement constraints as well as good contrast for the color of the text block.
+Please see the attached paper for more information on my approach.

 ## Instructions to Run:
 Start by running the following command in a terminal: